vorpalnet/blade/IAM.md

 3.0 with four roles, `Admin`, `Operator`, `Deployer` and `Monitor`, mapped onto groups in the customer's directory.

-**Who may hear a patient's call?** Play a recording, read a transcript, export a file.
+**Who may hear a caller's call?** Play a recording, read a transcript, export a file.
 This is a question about *content*, it is asked of individual records, and the answer depends on the job the person does and their relationship to that particular call.

-The two are orthogonal, and BLADE keeps them orthogonal. **A platform role grants no access to content.** A read-only `Monitor` watching a cluster has no job-function reason to hear a patient, and a supervisor who may review their own team's calls has no reason to redeploy an application.
+The two are orthogonal, and BLADE keeps them orthogonal. **A platform role grants no access to content.** A read-only `Monitor` watching a cluster has no job-function reason to hear a caller, and a supervisor who may review their own team's calls has no reason to redeploy an application.
 Systems that collapse these two vocabularies end up handing call audio to whoever can already read a dashboard, and cannot explain to an auditor why.